Temple priest, wife injured as petrol bomb hurled at him in Rajasthan's Rajsamand | Law-Order

 - India

+The attack took place on Sunday night in the Heera ki Basti area where Navratan Prajapat (72) was having dinner in a small accommodation he shares with his wife, they said.

-The wife also got injured while trying to put the flames out, and both of them are receiving treatment at a hospital, Deogarh police station SHO Shaitan Singh said.
+The wife sustained injuries while trying to put the flames out, and both of them are undergoing treatment at a hospital, Deogarh police station SHO Shaitan Singh said.

 He said some people have objections to Prajapat being the priest of a local temple and they want somebody else there.

+''The chief minister has turned a blind eye towards such incidents which shows that criminals have political patronage from the government,'' he told reporters here.

+Poonia said those involved in the attack should be arrested at the earliest.

-The officer said some of the people allegedly involved in the incident have been rounded up for questioning and the matter is being investigated further.
+The officer said some people have been rounded up for questioning and the matter is being investigated further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)